ranja-sarkar/Optimization-NOGD/README.md

 # Optimization with or without gradient

-The categorization is strictly based on whether or not one can calculate or compute the gradient of objective function.
-The differentiability of the function makes us decide or choose the algorithm to use for the problem.
+The categorization/classification of optimization problems is strictly based on whether or not one can calculate/compute the gradient of objective function.
+The differentiability of the function makes us decide/choose the algorithm to be used for solving the problem.
 This has been discussed in **chapter 10 of my book.**

 <img width="474" alt="5" src="https://github.com/user-attachments/assets/772ada5b-da96-40ab-a1c4-ac41130e3f7a" />